five-year combined program

-Prior to submitting your application, please make an appointment to speak with the Director of Graduate Studies in Philosophy, Professor Nicole Hassoun.
+Prior to submitting your application, please make an appointment to speak with the Director of Graduate Studies in Philosophy, Professor Charles Goodman.

 Students seeking acceptance into the program should apply first directly to the Philosophy department.
 If you're accepted into the program, students must then apply formally to the Graduate School before enrolling in the program.

 The following must be submitted to Joy Tassey, Administrative Assistant for the Philosophy Department:

 - A cover-sheet stating that you are applying to the Five-Year Combined Degree Program, giving your contact information (email, phone, surface mail), and listing the names and email addresses of the faculty members from whom you have requested letters of recommendation.

 - A two-page statement of purpose.
 This statement should describe your philosophical interests and explain why you are interested in earning an MA in Philosophy in the program for Social, Political, Ethical and Legal Philosophy (SPEL) at Binghamton University.
 The statement may also give whatever other information about yourself that you think is relevant for the consideration of your application.

 - A printed copy of your transcript or DARS.

 - A writing sample; this should be the best paper you have written in a Philosophy course.